 If you choose to upload reagents individually using 'New Reagent' you will be brought to the 'Create New Reagent' dialog.

 'Reagent Type' is configurable in the App settings.
-To configure, go to your user admin icon, and navigate to Type Settings: Reagents.
+To configure, go to your user admin icon in the top righthand corner, click on settings and navigate to Type Settings: Reagents.
 You will see a table of Reagent types that you can add to or modify as you wish.

 Note: Reagent Type 'Growth Media' should be left as such and not deleted or renamed.
 It is used by a special bit of logic in the platform that understands what growth media is.
 This will be tuned in future releases to prevent its deletion and to allow you to rename it to 'Culture Media' if that is your lab's preferred terminology.